kevinveld2001/speakerObject/README.md

 # Use with toto
-The trigger should be formated as json.
+The trigger should be formatted as JSON.
 To tell the pi if you want to use text to speech or a sound file you should add `"type": "tts"` or `"type": "file"` to the json object.
 ### tts
 The `text` property is mandetory.